MicrosoftLearning/MB-280T03-Design-and-deliver-powerful-customer-experiences-with-Dynamics-365-Customer-Insights/Instructions/Labs/03-2-Create-email.md

 ### Lab Overview

 #### Scenario
 For this campaign, the marketing team plans to do a large blitz around its newest smart coffee machine.
 They plan to send a three-email series.
 The first email will promote Contoso’s smart coffee machine.
-The second email is intended to encourage customers to fill out a form for more information.
-The third email is a confirmation email once the form has been submitted.
+The second email is intended to encourage owners of the regular Airpot to upgrade to the new smart machine.
+The third email is a reminder about the new product launch.

 ### Lab Overview
 This lab comprises three exercises: